TCP1P/TECHCOMFEST2024/Forensic/techcompfest hidden challenge/README.md

 ## description

 I found this hidden challenge in techcompfest website.
 But this challenge is not listed in the challenge list.
 And there is an limited time to download the file.
-So I download it imidiately while capturing the traffic using wireshark so i can review it later.
+So I download it immediately while capturing the traffic using wireshark so i can review it later.
 Please i need you to help me to solve this challenge.
 I'm not good at **pwning** but I can fix the file given to get that binary.
 Here is the pcap file.
 I think the website still up but we can't download it anymore, but you can find it in my captured traffic.
 I hope you can help me to solve this challenge.
 Thank you.

 ## how to solve